Why Evolution is True: Summary

-Chapter Seven, The Origin of Species, looks at Coyne's specialty, speciation, or the formation of new species.
-(Incidentally, this is one thing Darwin didn't address in his book; Coyne suggests a better title would have been The Origin of Adaptations.)
+Chapter Seven, "The Origin of Species", looks at Coyne's specialty, speciation, or the formation of new species.
+(Incidentally, this is one thing Darwin did not address in his book; Coyne suggests a better title would have been The Origin of Adaptations.)
 He looks at Ernst Mayr's biological species concept, which defines a species as "a reproductive community—a gene pool.
 And this means that species is an evolutionary community.
 If a 'good mutation' crops us within a certain species, say a mutation in tigers that boosts a female's output of cubs by ten percent, then the gene containing that mutation will spread throughout the tiger species.
 But it won't go any further, for tigers don't exchange genes with other species.
 The biological species, then, is the unit of evolution—it is, to a large extent, the thing that evolves."
 He examines the evidence for allopatric speciation, such as sister species of snapping shrimp on different sides of the Isthmus of Panama.
 He argues that sympatric speciation is less common, but can occur, as evidenced by studies of cichlids in African lakes.

-Chapter Eight, What About Us?, examines the evidence for human evolution, starting with Raymond Dart's discovery of Australopithecus africanus and goes on to discuss Donald Johanson's discovery of Australopithecus afarensis ("Lucy"), Mary Leakey's discovery of the Laetoli footprints and Michel Brunet's discovery of Sahelanthropus tchadensis.
+Chapter Eight, "What About Us?", examines the evidence for human evolution, starting with Raymond Dart's discovery of Australopithecus africanus and goes on to discuss Donald Johanson's discovery of Australopithecus afarensis ("Lucy"), Mary Leakey's discovery of the Laetoli footprints and Michel Brunet's discovery of Sahelanthropus tchadensis.
 He also discusses the genetic similarities between humans and modern primates, especially chimpanzees.
-In Chapter Three, he notes that our genome contains dead genes from endogenous retroviruses, and that "some of these remnants sit in exactly the same location on the chromosomes of humans and chimpanzees.
+In chapter 3, he notes that our genome contains dead genes from endogenous retroviruses, and that "some of these remnants sit in exactly the same location on the chromosomes of humans and chimpanzees.
 These were surely viruses that infected our common ancestor and were passed on to both descendants.
 Since there is almost no chance of viruses inserting themselves independently at exactly the same spot in two species, this points strongly to common ancestry."

-Chapter Nine, Evolution Redux, examines what evolution can tell us subjects, and what it can't.
+Chapter Nine, "Evolution Redux", examines what evolution can tell us, and what it cannot.
 He concludes that understanding evolution ennobles us: "We are the one creature to whom natural selection has bequeathed a brain complex enough to comprehend the laws that govern the universe.
 And we should be proud that we are the only species that has figured out how we came to be."